pawasagrwl/portfolio-code/README.md

 ## Customizations

-- Enable showcasing different projects in a single project view.
+- Enabled showcasing different projects in a single project view.
 - Integrated with EmailJS, with form validation, for the 'Hire Me' and 'Contact Form' features.
-- Changed Footer Copyright to Last Updated
+- Changed Footer Copyright to Last Updated.
+Current Date is automatically added when a build is deployed.
 - About Text is now shown in a Terminal Box (inspired from [Andy Luo's React Portfolio][andyluo])
 - Home button replaced with a home icon for better UX.